EdDataScienceEES/tutorial-sroles1/tutorial.md

-# Visualising Highly Dimentional Data
+# Visualising Multi-dimensional Data
 ##

 High dimentional data refers to data frames which contain many variables and or levels.
 They are difficult to plot as only so much infomation can exist on a single figure whilst maintaining clarity.
 This tutorial is an introduction to several possible approaches to displaying multiple varibles whilst keeping plots clear and manageable.
-We break down the tutorial into approaches to display:
-- Multiple catagorical variables
-- Multiple continuous variables
-- A Mixture of catagorical and continuous

-We will also consider the use of interactive plots using the 'plotly' package to suppliment our figures.
+We will consider the use of interactive plots using the 'plotly' package to suppliment our figures throughout.
+The tutorial is broken down into the following sections:

+#### <a href="#catagoricalvariables"> (1) Mosaic plots: Multiple catagorical variables </a>
+#### <a href="#plotlyinto">  (2) Plotly: An introduction to interactive visualisation </a>
+#### <a href="#continvar"> (3) Parallel coordinate plots: Multiple continuous variables </a>
+#### <a href="#plotlyconvar"> (3.1) Plotly: Multiple continuous variables </a>
+#### <a href="#mixedvar"> (4) Faceted plots: A Mixture of catagorical and continuous </a>
+#### <a href="#plotlycatcont"> (4.1) Plotly: A Mixture of catagorical and continuous </a>

 ## Learning Objectives:
-- To understand the dificulties of plotting high dimentional data
+- To understand the dificulties of plotting multi-dimentional data
-- To be able to plot diferent types of high dimentional data using approaches shown
+- To be able to plot diferent types of multi-dimentional data using the approaches shown
 - To understand the uses, benefits and limitations of using interactive graphs
+- To practice data wrangling and exploration techniques useful when handling multi-dimentional data

 First, download the repository locally through this link:

-### Mosaic Plots

-Catagorical variables with many levels are hard to plot.
-This is because they fundimentally take up a lot of space.
-One way to tackle this is to create manageable groups to reduce the number of levels.
-*make, model,

-When collecting data in a format such as survey it can become highly dimentional.
-There can be many catagorical columns with many repeating rows (count data).
-One way to visualise this is through the use of mosaic plots.

-Import exit_poll data set
+<a name="catagoricalvariables"></a>
+# Mosaic plots: Multiple catagorical variables

+Mosaic plots are derived from barcharts and spineplots and are used for displaying multiple catagorical variables.
+They are formed of a series of tiles whose sizes are proportional to the number of observations in their particular intersection.
+Mosaic plots lend themselves best to survey data.
+Survey data can become highly dimentional due with many catagorical columns with many repeating rows (count data) which will influence the size of each tile.

 ```
 # clear environment